igorf7/OWController/README.md

 ## Additional features
 Recording temperature measurements from DS18B20 sensors to a CSV file.
 The file recording period is set in the program settings.\
 Read and display date/time received from MCU RTC.
 Synchronization with the PC system time occurs automatically at startup.
+## P.S.
+A 4.7k pull-up resistor is required between PA9 and VCC if USART1 is used as a 1-Wire bus.\
+A 4.7k pull-up resistor is required between PA2 and VCC if USART2 is used as a 1-Wire bus.